pprados/langchain-references/README.md

 - [c](c.csv)
 ---

 Optionally, duplicates can be filtered out.
+The most absurd situation in this scenario is when the LLM says he doesn't know the answer, but proposes a list of documents anyway.

 We observe that the result is not satisfactory.
 First, the user will be disappointed when reading the file `c.csv` to find that it doesn’t contain any information